mjdevaccount/market-data-store/README.md

 The library includes a comprehensive CLI for operations and debugging:

+> **Exit Codes**: All CLI commands return non-zero exit codes on failure for CI/CD integration.

 ```bash
 # Health and connectivity
 mds ping --dsn "postgresql://..." --tenant-id "uuid"